Back to the Egg: Aftermath and reissues

 With the album falling well short of Columbia's and McCartney's expectations commercially, McCartney spent the remainder of summer 1979 recording in Peasmarsh and Campbeltown, without Wings, creating his solo album McCartney II (1980).
 During November and December 1979, US TV stations aired the 31-minute Back to the Egg special, as Wings undertook a nineteen-show UK tour, the first leg of the proposed world tour.
 Among the songs in the setlist, they performed several tracks from Back to the Egg: "Getting Closer", "Again and Again and Again", "Old Siam, Sir", "Spin It On" and "Arrow Through Me".

 The band were scheduled to tour Japan during January and February 1980, but the concerts, together with their tour dates elsewhere in the world, were cancelled after McCartney was arrested for possession of drugs when entering the country.
 Around this time, "Rockestra Theme" won the Grammy Award for Best Rock Instrumental Performance.
 Wings regrouped in October 1980 to finish off songs for the planned Cold Cuts album, a compilation that McCartney had suggested when CBS sought to recover part of its financial losses from Back to the Egg.
 The reunion with Wings was short-lived and the band discontinued upon Laine's departure in April 1981.

-On 20 June 1989, by which time McCartney had returned to Capitol Records, Back to the Egg was released on CD in America.
-In August 1993, Parlophone reissued the album as part of The Paul McCartney Collection with three bonus tracks: "Daytime Nighttime Suffering", McCartney's 1979 Christmas single "Wonderful Christmastime", and the latter's B-side, "Rudolph the Red-Nosed Reggae".
+On 20 June 1989, by which time McCartney had returned to Capitol Records, Back to the Egg was released on CD in America with three bonus tracks: "Daytime Nighttime Suffering", McCartney's 1979 Christmas single "Wonderful Christmastime", and the latter's B-side, "Rudolph the Red-Nosed Reggae".
+In August 1993, Parlophone reissued the album as part of The Paul McCartney Collection with the same three bonus tracks.
 Samples of "Reception" and "The Broadcast" appeared on the Fireman's Strawberries Oceans Ships Forest (1993) album, a collaboration between McCartney and Youth.
 In 2007, Back to the Egg was released on iTunes, with a remix of "Goodnight Tonight" as a bonus track.